This post contains affiliate links. Please see our disclosure policy.

 Instructions

-OAT FLOUR METHOD (fluffier pancakes)
+OAT FLOUR METHOD (THE FLUFFIEST PANCAKES)

-• Add the oat flour to a mixing bowl along with the sugar, baking powder, cinnamon, and salt.
+• Add the oat flour to a mixing bowl with the sugar, baking powder, cinnamon, and salt.
 Whisk to combine.

 • Use an ice cream scoop or a measuring cup to pour equal amounts of the pancake batter onto the skillet.